 2. Visit the bank branch you would like to open an account with.
 This branch will be your “branch of account.”

 3. Present your ID and the photocopy.
-Click here for a list of valid IDs needed to open an account.
-The Bangko Sentral ng Pilipinas (Central Bank) has required banks to ask for only one ID but there are some banks that still ask for two.
-To be safe, bring at least two (2) valid IDs and a photocopy of each.
+Click here for a list of valid IDs accepted by banks when you open an account.
+The Bangko Sentral ng Pilipinas (Central Bank) has required banks since 2008 to require only one ID, but there are some banks until now that still ask for two.
+To be safe, bring two (2) valid IDs and a photocopy of each.

-4. You will be given forms to fill up.
+4. You will be given forms to fill out.
 The Account Information (AI) form is for individuals or joint depositors while the Business Information (BI) form is for businesses or corporate accounts.

-5. You will also be asked to fill up the Signature Card.
-Normally, you need to provide three (3) specimen signatures on the Signature Card.
-This is what the bank will use in the future to confirm if your transactions are valid by comparing the signatures on the transaction form with the specimen signatures on the Signature Card.
+5. You will also be asked to sign the Signature Card.
+This is what the bank will use in the future to confirm if your transactions are valid by comparing the signatures on the transaction form with the specimen signatures in the Signature Card.
 It is thus very important for you to remember how you signed in the Signature Card.
 In your future transactions, the bank might ask you to sign the transaction forms again if they saw a discrepancy in the signatures.

-7. If approved, you will be given your passbook or ATM card.
-Some banks, however, will ask you to return after several days to pick up your newly-created ATM card.
+7. If approved, you will be given a passbook or ATM card.
+Some banks, however, will ask you to come back after several days to pick up your brand-new ATM card.

 8. Your ATM card package will contain your randomly-generated PIN number.
 In some cases, you are required to activate the card in an ATM before you can use it.
 You are also advised to change your PIN number as soon as you receive your ATM card.